Construction Site Lighting Guide

 - Positioning—they cannot cause a hazard, and need to be easy to access should they require maintenance or replacement

-What level of lighting do I need?
+What level of lighting do I need on site?

 HSE does not provide guidance on lux levels (unit of measurement of light level intensity) due to the varied nature of sites and their requirements.
 However, there are recommendations, according to the HSE HSG38 Lighting at Work guide.